 - First, pre-tax contributions are made to your HCFSA account through automatic payroll deductions.

-- Next, you submit a claim on a Claims Form for any uninsured eligible health care expenses you incur.
+- Next, you submit a claim on a Claims Form along with documentation for any uninsured eligible health care expenses you incur.

 - Finally, you receive reimbursement from your HCFSA.
 When you are reimbursed from your account, you receive that money free of federal and FICA taxes.